 Section 4.
 Employee Assistance Program.
 The City offers a confidential Employee Assistance Program (EAP) at no cost to the employee.
-Employees and immediate family members are eligible to use the EAP.
+Employees and family members living in the employee's household are eligible to use the EAP.
 Detailed information is available in the Human Resources Department.

 Section 5.
 Pension.
 Once eligible for coverage under the Wisconsin Retirement System (WRS), coverage is mandatory and an employee may not "opt out" of WRS, unless the employee is a current annuitant of WRS, in accordance with WRS regulations.
-Employees, except the Police Chief and Deputy Chief, who follow the Police Patrol Union Contract employee pension contribution percentage.
+Employees, except the Police Chief and Deputy Chief, who follow the Police Patrol Union Contract employee pension contribution percentage, will follow the State's recommendation for deduction amount.
 Employee contributions are pre-tax.